jpielorz/GetData_PA1/README.md

 In the repo the following files can be found:

+* CodeBook.md: A code book with a description of all the variables and summaries that were calculated
+* CodeBook.Rmd:  R Markdown version of file before
 * README.md: A README file with a description of all files and an explanation of the analysis files
-* CodeBook.md: A code book with a description of all the variables and summaries that were calculated
+* README.Rmd: R Markdown version of file before
+* overview_files.png: png image with overview of raw data files
 * run_analysis.R: The R script for producing the tidy dataset
 * tidy_data.txt: A txt file with the tidy dataset